Are you considering getting into PC gaming and don’t know where to start?

 Seems like everyone I talk to about building a computer, thinks I’m a genius, building a computer is like putting Lego together and that’s no understatement.

-The way I learnt how to build a PC was watching some YouTube videos and I soon became confident and couldn’t wait for my parts to arrive and get stuck in.
+The way I learned how to build a PC was watching some YouTube videos and I soon became confident and couldn’t wait for my parts to arrive and get stuck in.

 You know those guys who have an attachment to their cars?
 They have built, maintained and even named it!
 Well you will want to do the same and your PC will become a passion.